AgnieszkaRaczynska/website/README.md

 # Django registration system

-This is a project created in Django 4.1.3 to practice user registraction, log in, log our and admin panel management.
+This is a project created in Django 4.1.3 to practice user registraction, log in, log out and admin panel management.